Cincinnati United Soccer Club is proud to serve the different communities that come together to make one club.

 • Does the club support ODP?

-Absolutely, when events that do not conflict with club events.
+Absolutely, when events do not conflict with club events.
 Permission may be granted from your Directors to allow ODP to be chosen over club events in some scenarios.

 • What happens when my kid goes to High School?